Skip to Content

 Differences in Ship Design – Shape

-Ocean liners tend to sit quite low in the water and have a pointed bow.
 They are designed this way to be able to deal with bad weather and to minimize the feeling of movement onboard.

-Cruise ships often sit high on the water and can often be strange shapes that aren’t aerodynamic at all.
-Cruise ships aren’t designed to deal with particularly bad weather although modern ships do have powerful stabilizers.
+Cruise ships aren’t designed to deal with particularly bad weather, although modern ships do have powerful stabilizers they can use in rough seas.

-If you are worried about getting motion sick when cruising, make sure you check out this post where I share my tips for how I prevent and treat, seasickness: 13 Cruise Seasickness Tips (From Somebody Who Gets Seasick!)
+If you are worried about getting motion sick when cruising, make sure you check out this post where I share my tips for how I prevent and treat, seasickness:

 Differences in Ship Design – Materials

-QM2’s steel hull is of 94 blocks (580 panels), the weight of some reaches 600+ tons. – Source
+Queen Mary 2’s steel hull is made up of of 94 blocks (580 panels), the weight of some reaches 600+ tons.

 Differences in Ship Speed

-Generally speaking, ocean liners are designed to be able to go faster than cruise ships.
-The faster ocean liner ever built was the SS United States who could sail at 39 knots (45MPH).
+The fastest Ocean Liner ever built was the SS United States.
+She could sail at 39 knots (45MPH).
 That is incredibly fast for a ship!
-(Source)

 Differences in Onboard Experience